microsoft/typechat.net/README.md

 TypeChat.NET is in **active development** with frequent updates.
 The framework will evolve as the team explores the space and incorporates feedback.
 Supported scenarios are shown in the included [Examples](./examples).
 Documentation will also continue to improve.
 When in doubt, please look at the code.

 # Assemblies
-TypeChat.NET consists of the following assemblies:
+TypeChat.NET currently consists of the following assemblies:

 * **Microsoft.TypeChat**: Classes that translate user intent into strongly typed and validated objects.